MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/issues-connection-after-implementing-cipher-suite-policies.md

 ## Resolution

-To resolve this issues, follow these steps:
+To resolve this issue, follow these steps:

-Check the whether the `msds-supportedEncryptionType` property is set.
+1. Check whether the `msds-supportedEncryptionType` property is set.
    When the property isn't set, it enables only RC4.
-To enable RC4, AES128, and AES256, set the value as *28*.
+1. Set the value as *28* to enable RC4, AES128, and AES256.

-There are some more causes for the error message:
+There are some more causes for the error message in the Symptoms section.

-TLS_DHE Ciphers Enabled* -

-This issue also occurs when the client or server is hosted on Windows 2012,  2016 and higher versions.
+**TLS_DHE Ciphers Enabled**- This issue also occurs when the client or server is hosted on Windows 2012, 2016, and higher versions.
 Despite both OS versions possessing the same cipher (TLS_DHE*), Windows 2012 and 2016+ handle cryptography keys within the TLS differently.
 This can result in communication errors.
-To resolve this issue, follow these steps:

-Remove all ciphers starting with "TLS_DHE*" from the local policy.
-For more information about  : errors that occur when applications try to connect to SQL Server in Windows, see   Applications experience forcibly closed TLS connection errors when connecting SQL Servers in Windows
+To resolve this issue, remove all ciphers starting with "TLS_DHE*" from the local policy.
+For more information about errors that occur when applications try to connect to SQL Server in Windows, see [Applications experience forcibly closed TLS connection errors when connecting SQL Servers in Windows](../../../windows-server/identity/apps-forcibly-closed-tls-connection-errors.md).

-This issue might also occur when the client initiates the connection using TLS 1.0.
-Modern cipher suites often don’t support TLS 1.0, preferring more secure versions like TLS 1.2.
+**Mismatch in TLS version** - This issue might also occur when the client initiates the connection using TLS 1.0.
+Modern cipher suites often don't support TLS 1.0, preferring more secure versions like TLS 1.2.

-## Resolution

 To fix this problem, follow these steps: